kz26/uchicago-hvz/README.md

 * Pre-register players, and record players' majors and dorms
 * Automatic code generation for players and awards/missions
 * Real-time stats - game analytics, individual and squad leaderboards
-* Kills can be annotated with geotags (powered by Google maps) and notes
+* Kills can be annotated with geotags (powered by Google Maps) and notes
+* Kill submission and award/mission code redemption via web form and inbound Nexmo SMS
 * SMS death notifications (uses free email-to-SMS gateways)
-* Squad support
+* Player squad support
 * Individual profile pages for players, squads, and kills
 * Separate radio-like chat rooms for humans and zombies (no history and no usernames shown, only timestamps)
 * "Award" system for assigning/deducting points to players (useful for missions, minigames, etc.)
 * High-value Target and High-value Dorm system, which awards additional points for killing a specific player or players from a specific dorm within a specified timeframe
-* Kill submission and award/mission code redemption via web form and inbound Nexmo SMS
 * Track gun rentals and returns
 * Full Bootstrap 3.1 frontend
 * Full-featured admin panel, courtesy of Django